 Even better, before you hire a mobile app developer, you must prepare to optimize your mobile apps for the app stores.

 Various studies have proved that more than 60% of the apps are found & downloaded by searching them on their respective play stores.
-In other words, most of the people discover apps simply from browsing the app store.
+In other words, most people discover apps simply by browsing the app store.